 Do Cats Groom Themselves?

-All sedations are approved by you beforehand and an estimate is provided.
+All sedations are approved by you beforehand, and an estimate is provided.
 Sedation is a medical procedure requiring doctor oversight and is administered by our medical staff.
+You and your cat will have the best, stress-free, experience at our facility.

 Benefits of Professional Cat Grooming